pixijs/assetpack/packages/compress/README.md

 ### compressWebp

 - compression: Any settings supported by [sharp](https://sharp.pixelplumbing.com/api-output#webp)
 - `tags` - An object containing the tags to use for the plugin.
 Defaults to `{ nc: "nc" }`.
   - `nc` - The tag used to denote that the image should not be compressed.
 Can be placed on a folder or file.

+### compressAvif

+- compression: Any settings supported by [sharp](https://sharp.pixelplumbing.com/api-output#avif)
+- `tags` - An object containing the tags to use for the plugin.
+Defaults to `{ nc: "nc" }`.
+  - `nc` - The tag used to denote that the image should not be compressed.
+Can be placed on a folder or file.